withastro/docs/src/pages/en/guides/content.md

 ## Adding new blog posts or pages

-Any `.astro`, `.md` or `.mdx` file located within `src/pages/` automatically creates its own page route on your website with Astro's built-in [file-based routing](/en/core-concepts/routing/).
-Add a new post to your blog by adding a new file to your project anywhere within this directory!
+Any appopriate page file (`.astro`, `.md`, `.mdx`, `.js`/.`ts`, `.html`) located within `src/pages/` automatically creates its own page route on your website with Astro's built-in [file-based routing](/en/core-concepts/routing/).
+Add a new post to your blog by adding or generating a new file anywhere within this directory!
 Individual pages will be built automatically at a URL corresponding to the post's file path.

 If you are writing your content in a CMS, then you can take advantage of Astro's [dynamic routing](/en/core-concepts/routing/#dynamic-routes) by using a single Astro page component to create multiple blog posts and pages from your fetched content.